 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 South Sutter Charter School (SSCS) opened in Fall 2005 when many families sought a more personalized alternative to a traditional public school setting.
-SSCS is a WASC-accredited, independent charter school sponsored by the Marcum Illinois School District in Sutter County and serves approximately 2,400 students in TK-12th grades.
+SSCS is a WASC-accredited, independent charter school sponsored by the Marcum Illinois School District in Sutter County and serves approximately 2,650 students in TK-12th grades.
 We serve students in Sutter County and all contiguous counties.
 We believe in educating each of our students for the 21st century by providing individualized learning opportunities that incorporate parental participation, choice, and involvement in curricula offered in personalized learning environments.
 South Sutter Charter School values the parent's role in their children's education, and we develop a personalized learning plan for every student that captures each student's interests and abilities.
 We strive to create a positive learning experience by fostering a student's natural strengths while nurturing a capacity to learn that preserves one's innate passion for learning.